darrenrahnemoon/fortune-teller/core/trading/chart/README.md

 print(chart.data)
 ```

+### Custom Chart Types
-**Note:** Should you need a custom chart type with specific data fields you can extend the base `Chart` class and replicate the pattern from one of the other implemented chart types to define your query parameters and the data structure for each record in the financial data acquired.
+Should you need a custom chart type with specific data fields you can extend the base `Chart` class and replicate the pattern from one of the other implemented chart types to define your query parameters and the data structure for each record in the financial data acquired.
 See example [here](./types/candlestick.py).

+## Notes
-**Note:** Since Charts are wrappers for `pandas.DataFrames` that add additional capabilities to them it might be tempting to put derived columns directly inside the dataframe.
-Please use `Indicators` for adding any columns that needs to be derived.
+Since Charts are wrappers for `pandas.DataFrames` that add additional capabilities to them it might be tempting to put derived columns directly inside the dataframe.
+Please use `Indicators` ([../indicator/README.md](../indicator/README.md)) for adding any columns that needs to be derived.